Matthewjsiv/Person-Tracking-Tello-Drone/README.md

 # Person-Tracking-Tello-Drone
 Python script for using a Tello drone to track and follow a person.
 The Tello sends video to your computer, which detects key points of your body.
 It then sends motion commands, determined through basic PID control, back to the drone in order to keep you well in the frame.

-**The code currently works but the PID definitely can be tuned better still.
-I am also working on adding more tracking behaviors.**
+**The code currently works decently (as shown below) but the PID definitely can still be refined.
+I am also working on adding more tracking behaviors (for example, detecting when you turn and in what direction so that the drone can match left/right/movement better).**

 ## video